timlindeberg/tlang/documentation/12_OperatorOverloading.md

 # Operator Overloading
-Operator overloading is supported in `tlang` where the following operators can be extended:
+Operator overloading is supported in `tlang`, the following operators can be extended:

 ### Binary Operators
 ```tlang